Table of Contents:

 Voila, you’ve successfully submitted your complaint form.
 Instagram will review your submission and may contact you if they require more information.
-Instagram usually replies within 24 to 48 hours via email and will delete the fake Instagram account if your request is approved.
+Instagram usually replies within 24 to 48 hours via email and will delete the fake Instagram account permanently if your request is approved.

 2. By using a mobile app

-Note: it’s typically more effective to report a fake Instagram account via the web/desktop app, and you can’t provide any proof via the mobile app.
+Note: it’s typically more effective to report and ban a fake Instagram account via the web/desktop app, and you can’t provide any proof via the mobile app.
 However, the process is easier and faster when using a mobile app.